inlavigo/gg_fake_stopwatch/README.md

+# GgFakeStopWatch

 The default stopwatch implementation does not work correctly when used in a `FakeAsync` callback.
 With `GgFakeStopwatch` this is sovled.

 ## Usage